What “The Crown” Gets Wrong About the British Royal Family

 Prince Philip didn’t stare down a raging elephant

-In the second episode of The Crown, just before Elizabeth learns that her father has died and that she’s now Queen, she and Philip have a terrifying encounter with a raging elephant on an African safari, which ends with Philip staring down the elephant and muttering something to the effect of, “Don’t mess with me, I’m going to be King.”
-However, that dramatic stare down didn’t happen in real life, PEOPLE reports.
+In the second episode of The Crown, just before Elizabeth learns that her father has died and that she’s now Queen, she and Philip have a terrifying encounter with a raging elephant on an African safari.
+The incident ends with Philip staring down the elephant and muttering something to the effect of, “Don’t mess with me, I’m going to be King.”
+However, that dramatic stare-down didn’t happen in real life, People reports.

 Queen Elizabeth did not refuse her sister’s request to marry

-Much is made in The Crown of Queen Elizabeth II’s refusal to allow her sister, Princess Margaret, to marry Peter Townsend, including the Queen’s warning to Margaret that any such marriage will result in Margaret being shunned from the family.
+Much is made in The Crown of Queen Elizabeth II’s refusal to allow her sister, Princess Margaret, to marry Peter Townsend, including the Queen’s warning to Margaret that any such marriage would result in Margaret being shunned from the family.
 In real life, Elizabeth had been so keen on making sure her sister was happy that she had gone so far as to draw up papers that would permit Margaret to retain her royal title upon her marriage to Townsend, according to the BBC.
 So why didn’t the marriage happen?
 The relationship had simply run its course.
-Here are some more “facts” about Queen Elizabeth that simply aren’t true.
+Take a look at an early image of the sisters and find out what Elizabeth’s body language reveals in it.

 Prince Philip wasn’t blamed for the death of his sister, Cecilie

-The Crown implies that Philip’s misbehavior at boarding school led to his sister, Cecilie, to get on the plane that killed her and her entire family in 1937.
-That’s not really what happened, however, royal historian Hugo Vickers tells Vogue.
-First, the supposed misbehavior (a fist fight) never happened, and more importantly, Cecilie had planned on getting on that plane regardless of anything that was going on with her brother.
+The Crown implies that Philip’s misbehavior at boarding school led his sister, Cecilie, to get on the plane that killed her and her entire family in 1937.
+That’s not really what happened, however, according to Vickers.
+First, the supposed bad behavior (a fist fight) never happened, and more importantly, Cecilie had planned on getting on that plane regardless of anything that was going on with her brother.
+On the other hand, here are 15 things that are actually true about Prince Philip.

 The Crown leaves out the fact that Philip had a Jewish mentor